tahoe-lafs/pycryptopp/README.txt

 ACKNOWLEDGEMENTS

-Thanks to Wei Dai and the contributors to Crypto++, Andrew M. Kuchling for his "pycrypto" library which inspired this one, and Brian Warner for help on Python packaging questions and a million other things besides.
+Thanks to Wei Dai and the contributors to Crypto++, Andrew M. Kuchling for his "pycrypto" library which inspired this one, Brian Warner for help on Python packaging questions, inspiration, and a million other things besides, and Greg Hazel for Windows porting and fixing a critical bug.

 Zooko O'Whielacronx
 Boulder, Colorado
-April 1, 2008
+April 24, 2008
-(There is nothing funny in this README.txt)

 [1] http://pypi.python.org/pypi/pycryptopp
 [2] http://cryptopp.com